 Police in Louisiana are in the process of investigating the recent deaths of two young men.
 Their lives were lost in separate pedestrian accidents that occurred in Baton Rouge the evening of Friday, April 10.
 If driver negligence can be established, the family members of the victims may be entitled to seek compensation for their losses by filing wrongful death claims in civil court.

-Fatal car accidents seem to happen all too often in the Lake Charles area.
-Recently, a woman lost her life when the driver of a wastewater truck lost control and the truck rolled on top of her vehicle.
-If negligence is suspected in this case, the victim's surviving family members may seek compensation for their losses by pursuing a wrongful death claim in civil court.
+Lake Charles Police are in the process of investigating a recent crash that claimed the life of a motorcyclist.
+This accident occurred March 23 on Nelson Road.
+If driver negligence is believed a contributing factor in this case, the victim's surviving family members may be entitled to seek compensation for their losses by filing a wrongful death claim in a Louisiana civil court.